 Overview

-Health sciences informatics research involves investigating a range of topics: innovations in the health sciences (e.g., clinical, nursing, public health, and librarianship); understanding information needs; designing and creating information technologies; deploying information solutions; and evaluating information management systems.
-With the ubiquitous deployment of EHRs and other health information systems in the 2020's, health sciences informatics research also encompasses the application and evaluation of analytic platforms for precision medicine and population health.
+The MS in Health Sciences Informatics Research program offers in-depth instruction and training in a range of topics in order to prepare graduates to contribute to innovations in a wide range of health sciences-related fields, including the clinical, nursing, public health, and librarianship domains.
+The MS in Health Sciences Informatics Research program prepares graduates to address information needs, design and create information technologies, deploy information solutions, and evaluate information management systems.
+With the ubiquitous deployment of Electronic Health Records (EHRs) and other health information systems, the MS in Health Sciences Informatics Research program also encompasses the application and evaluation of analytic platforms for precision medicine and population health.

-The approach at Johns Hopkins is interdisciplinary.
-Although housed in the School of Medicine, the training program partners with all schools in the health sciences and throughout Hopkins.
-During rotations and thesis work, MSc Research students will have the opportunity to learn about and/or research topics like the following:
+The approach of the MS in Health Sciences Informatics Research program at Johns Hopkins University is interdisciplinary.
+Although housed in the School of Medicine, the MS in Health Sciences Informatics Research program facilitates relationships between students and faculty throughout Hopkins.
+During rotations and thesis work, MS in Health Sciences Informatics Research students will have the opportunity to learn about and/or research topics such as the following:

 - Clinical Decision Support